HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 <a hreflang="en" href="https://onnxruntime.ai/docs/tutorials/web/">ONNX Runtime</a> (developed by Microsoft) and <a hreflang="en" href="https://www.tensorflow.org/js">Tensorflow.js</a> (developed by Google) are two of the leading runtimes for executing AI models directly in the browser.
 These runtimes abstract away the complexities of low-level technologies like WebAssembly, WebGPU, and WebNN.

-TensorFlow.js is tightly integrated with the TensorFlow ecosystem and supports both training and inference, while ONNX Runtime Web focuses on cross-platform inference using the ONNX standard, enabling models from multiple frameworks to run client-side.
+TensorFlow.js is tightly integrated with the TensorFlow ecosystem and supports both training and inference, while ONNX Runtime focuses on cross-platform inference using the ONNX standard, enabling models from multiple frameworks to run client-side.

 From January to November 2025, <a hreflang="en" href="https://npm-stat.com/charts.html?package=onnxruntime-web&from=2025-01-01&to=2025-11-30">npm package downloads of ONNX Runtime</a> increased by 185%, while <a hreflang="en" href="https://npm-stat.com/charts.html?package=%40tensorflow%2Ftfjs&from=2025-01-01&to=2025-11-30">TensorFlow.js's downloads</a> increased by 70% (see the following figure), demonstrating strong and growing developer interest in browser-based AI.